Crystal-io/isbushka/00_Project_Overview/06_Scope.md

 ### External Integrations
 - No payment gateway integrations
 - No accounting system integrations
-- No external calendar synchronization
+- No two-way calendar synchronization (Calendar → system)
+- No conflict resolution logic between calendar and system data

 ---